dalisoft/dev-env/README.md

 When using Netlify, now.sh v2 (serverless) - WebSocket (and GraphQL subscription) may not work until providers implements WebSocket.
 I am sorry

-WebSocket not working in Serverless mode (even on AWS/GCloud), even i tried to configure, PR is welcome
+WebSocket not working in Serverless mode (even on AWS/GCloud), even i tried to configure, but can't get it work.
+PR is welcome

-### GraphQL / Apollo

-I don't know why, but it doesn't work in Serverless (Netlify Functions, GCloud, AWS Lambda, etc) mode and i don't know how to configure right, PR is welcome

 ## Features